Marc Muniesa: Girona

-On 11 August 2017, Muniesa joined newly-promoted La Liga club Girona on a season-long loan.
+On 11 August 2017, Muniesa joined newly promoted La Liga club Girona on a season-long loan.
 Muniesa made 14 appearances for Girona in 2017–18 as the team finished in 10th position.
 He made his move to Girona permanent on 27 June 2018, for a fee later revealed to be €5 million.

 On 19 August 2019, after suffering relegation, Muniesa terminated his contract with the club with two years remaining.

 Al-Arabi

 On the same day as leaving Girona, Muniesa signed with Al-Arabi of the Qatar Stars League after impressing against them in a friendly for his former club.

+Lyngby

+On 30 August 2023, Muniesa joined Danish Superliga side Lyngby Boldklub on a two-year deal.
+On 31 January 2024, Lyngby confirmed that Muniesa had had his contract terminated at his own request as the player wanted to return to Qatar, where his family resided.

+Al Shahaniya

+On 1 February 2024, Muniesa signed with Qatari Second Division club Al Shahaniya.

 International career

 Muniesa played in all of Spain's youth teams from under-16s to under 21s.
 During that time he has been members of the squads which won the 2013 European Under-21 Championship and achieved a third-place finish at the 2009 FIFA U-17 World Cup.